kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 ##### Migration Fee

 - Must be a valid option: FixedBps25 (0), FixedBps30 (1), FixedBps100 (2), FixedBps200 (3), FixedBps400 (4), FixedBps600 (5)
+- Migration fee percentage must be between 0 and 50
+- Creator fee percentage must be between 0 and 100

 ##### Token Decimals